wavemaker/docs/learn/scheduling-java-service/index.md

 We will see how to schedule a Java Service to trigger at certain intervals.
 We will see:

-- to use a Java Service to schedule a service to  within WaveMaker Apps.
+- How to use a Java Service to schedule a service to trigger within WaveMaker Apps.
 - The scheduler will be a spring scheduler which will schedule the java service created to trigger at certain intervals.

 We will be using the following Java Service Method:

- com.testschedulterandemail.simplejavaservice;
+package com.testschedulterandemail.simplejavaservice;
 import org.slf4j.Logger;
 import org.slf4j.LoggerFactory;